 Security activists recently leaked the client list of NSO Group.
-The Israel-based company privately licenses out its Pegasus spyware to various organizations and groups around the world.
+The Israel-based company privately licenses its Pegasus spyware to various organizations and groups worldwide.
 Pegasus is a piece of spyware that can turn any modern phone into a constant surveillance device.
-But, does this revelation have any chance of impacting small businesses?
-This article will discuss everything you need to know about Pegasus and the dangers to your business and employees.
+But does this revelation have any chance of impacting small businesses?
+This article will discuss everything you need to know about Pegasus and its dangers to your business and employees.

 Who Are NSO Group?

-NSO Group is a private surveillance technology firm based out of Herzliya, Isreal.
-The company mainly produces surveillance software licensed out to various governments, typically to spy on their own citizens.
+NSO Group is a private surveillance technology firm based in Herzliya, Isreal.
+The company mainly produces surveillance software licensed out to various governments, typically to spy on their citizens.
 Since its founding in 2011, NSO has provided tech to various governments, including countries like Mexico.

 What is Pegasus?

 Pegasus is the name of NSO Group’s flagship piece of software.
-It’s an application that is easily installed on target phones, turning them into constant surveillance devices.
-This software can read microphone and camera information, save all the phone’s keystrokes, and report the owner’s current location.
+It’s an application easily installed on target phones, turning them into constant surveillance devices.
+This software can read microphone and camera information, save all the phone’s keystrokes, and report the owner’s location.

 Currently, the Israeli government only licenses the sale of the Pegasus spyware to government bodies rather than private entities.
 However, a single leak of the software could lead to it getting into the hands of hacking groups.
 Moreover, some state-sponsored hackers may already have it, as their government will have the power to buy it from NSO Group.